syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 Original version "Biopac How-To" created 23 July 2013 by Drew Englehardt
 Based on YouTube tutorials created by [BIOPAC Systems](https://www.youtube.com/user/BiopacSystems)

+## About this Manual

+This manual is meant to document the practices currently used by student researchers in the College of William & Mary's Social Networks and Political Psychology Lab.
+This document makes no claim to be authoritative in any way.
+If you would like more information about why these particular steps or taken or about the decisions which lead to this set-up, [contact Edward Hernández](mailto:ehernandez@email.wm.edu).

 ## Setting up the Hardware

 1. Connect the MP150, STP-100C, four PPGED-R units, UIM100C, and four ECG100C units together, in that order.
 When completed, the units should look like this.